 Everyone can build an audience.
 It’s easy – just buy the followers on Instagram or Twitter, and you’ll look mighty popular in no time.
 Right?
 You guys, no!
 This is not the way to build a succesful travel blog!

 You might get many followers this way, but they are most likely not in your niche so they won’t read, engage or share your posts!

 New bloggers have a tendency to focus on numbers; like how many followers they have, how many page views or likes.
 It’s all very natural, but it’s just not very productive.
 Instead, try to focus on getting a few engaged followers who like your blog rather than having a high number who doesn’t read or comment on your posts.

 Since I started interacting with people within my niche and targeting my posts and social media, I’ve seen a tremendous increase of engagement from the right followers.

 3. SOCIAL MEDIA IS KING

 If you’re not already on social media, get on it!
 Right now.
 Figure out where your audience is present and start engaging with them.
 Share blog posts and see what type of content gets the most attention.
 This will help you determine what your audience likes, which will help determine the best types of content to create.

-I’ve selected 4 social medias to focus on: Twitter, Facebook, Instagram and recently Pinterest.
-I rarely use StumpleUpon and Foursquare, but I’ve read that they can drive serious traffic to your site.
+I’ve selected four social media outlets to focus on: Twitter, Facebook, Instagram and recently Pinterest.
+I rarely use StumpleUpon or Foursquare, but I’ve read that they can drive serious traffic to your site.
 Personally, I receive most traffic from Twitter, but Facebook and Instagram is where people engage the most.

 Creating a social media account and hoping that people will find you is not enough.
 You need to be present and post daily.
 Engage with people in your niche and share your very best content – and other blogs, too!
 If you do this, your audience will grow for sure.